An Introduction to Terminal Ballistics; How Bullets Wound and Kill

 Why This Matters

-Target shooters don’t usually care about terminal ballistics compared to hunters or defensive shooters.
-For target shooters, once the bullet punches a hole or rings the gong, what happens next is immaterial.
-For that reason, they focus much more on what the bullet does in flight.
+Target shooters don’t usually care about terminal ballistics.
+Once the bullet punches a hole in paper or rings the gong, what happens next is immaterial.
+For that reason, they focus much more on what the bullet does in flight, otherwise known as external ballistics.
 Target shooters, especially at long range, favor designs that sacrifice terminal performance in favor of improved external ballistics.

 However, if you need that bullet to not only hit the target but also cause enough tissue damage to “put the target down.”
 Then you care very much about terminal ballistics and should choose bullets that have favorable characteristics.